Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth: Method

 \subsection{Loss Functions}

-In the framework training, our proposed Occlusion-aware Re-projection Loss $L_{or}$ enforces the re-projection consistency between adjacent frames while alleviating the influence of the object-motion-caused occlusion problem.
-Our joint learning and novel Dynamic Object Cycle Consistency Loss $L_{c}$ further enables the depth prior prediction $D_{pr}$ and final depth prediction $D$ to mutually reinforce each other to achieve the best performance.
+During the training of our framework, our proposed Occlusion-aware Re-projection Loss $L_{or}$ enforces the re-projection consistency between adjacent frames while alleviating the influence of the object-motion-caused occlusion problem.
+Our joint learning and novel Dynamic Object Cycle Consistency Loss $L_{c}$ further enables the depth prior prediction $D^{pr}_t$ and final depth prediction $D_t$ to mutually reinforce each other to achieve the best performance.